-Editor's Note: Distil from the above a list of questions that this Key Issue aims to tackle.

 This Key Issue aims to tackle the following questions:

 1. How can dynamic content generation from multiple sources be integrated into the 5GMS System in order to address the problem of dynamic content generation from multiple sources.

 a.
 Where in the 5GMS architecture does the generation of content segments occur?